Back to Top

 The proposed Budget from the Senate included $15,000,000 in recurring funds for the Film and Entertainment Grant fund beginning in the 2018-2019 fiscal year.
 I explained to Speaker Moore that in order for film to resume as a viable business in North Carolina, the State had to (1) have a Grant Fund that offered a sufficient amount far in excess of $15,000,000 per year and (2) that this amount be allocated in the Budget on a recurring basis.
 I also persistently lobbied the Speaker to at least maintain the present $30,000,000 appropriation, and in addition, an increased amount to show that this State valued and wanted the film business here.
 At the end of the Budget negotiations, the decision on the amount of funding came down to Senate President Pro Tem Phil Berger and the Speaker.
 Speaker Moore successfully negotiated for $31,000,000 recurring funds to be included in the Budget beginning in the 2018-2019 fiscal year.

-Report on the 2016 Legislative Session
+Report on the 2016 Short Legislative Session

 My personal highlight came on June 16 when I again was allowed the honor and opportunity to serve as the speaker of the House during the Session that day.